-The parents of pupils who need medication administered at school will be sent an administering medication parental consent form to complete and sign; the signed consent form will be returned to the school and appropriately filed before staff can administer medication to pupils under the age of 16.
+The parents of pupils who need medication administered at school will be sent an administering medication parental consent form to complete and sign; the signed consent form will be returned to the school and appropriately filed in before staff can administer medication to pupils under the age of 16.
 A signed copy of the parental consent form will be kept with the pupil's medication, and no medication will be administered if this consent form is not present.
-Consent obtained from parents will be renewed annually.
+Consent obtained from parents will be renewed at least annually.

 The school will only store and administer prescribed medication.
-The school will store a reasonable quantity of medication, e.g. a maximum of four weeks' supply at any one time.
+The school will store a reasonable quantity of medication.
 Aspirin will not be administered unless the school has evidence that it has been prescribed by a doctor.